danthegoodman1/cloudComputingCourse/07-2fa/README.md

 app.use(bodyParser.urlencoded({extended: true}))
 ```

-Now we need an endpoint that will send the inital webpage:
+Now we need an endpoint that will send the initial webpage:

 ```js
 app.get("/", (req, res) => { // Send the web page
     res.sendFile("./index.html", { root: __dirname })